solsticeanalytics/Python-Tutor/transport/README.md

 ## Common Issues and Solutions

 1. **Lost Connections**
-   - Server detects timeouts
+   - Server detects timeouts and cleans up
-   - Client automatically reconnects
+   - Client can reconnect automatically
-   - Messages are preserved in queue
+   - Messages are preserved in queue (where applicable)

 2. **Message Ordering**
    - FIFO queue implementation